-Community Representative Councils are also established in all TRCs with the main nationalities represented.
-These councils participate in community meetings organized by IOM with partner agencies, serving as a platform for discussion of TRC issues, dialogue between centre populations and centre management, and for conflict prevention and resolution.
-Council meetings should be weekly, however this is not always possible due to both partner organizations being unavailable to participate and elected community leaders' departure or onward movement attempts.
-IOM and partners agree this must be addressed to avoid undermined accountability to affected populations.
-In October, Council meetings took place in the Miral, Borići, and Usivak TRCs, to prepare representatives to act as fire wardens during the evacuation exercise organized by IOM in the month.
+Community Representative Councils meetings are also held.
+These councils' meetings are organized by IOM with partner agencies, serving as a platform for discussion of TRC issues, dialogue between centre populations and centre management, and for conflict prevention and resolution.
+Council meetings should be held weekly; however this was not always possible either because both partner organizations were unavailable to participate or elected community leaders' attempted to move onwards.
+IOM addressed this issue in November during CCCM meetings.
+It was agreed, among partners to strive to hold Councils more often and to elect temporary community representatives.
+In November, Council meetings took place in Sedra, Miral, Borići, and Usivak TRCs.
+One of the topics discussed was the need for additional voluntary social activities (Usivak and Borići).

-IOM also established and runs info-desks in the Sedra, Bira, Borići, Miral, and Ušivak TRCs.
-These function as points where the centre populations can access information about available assistance and protection services within and outside of the TRCs and ask questions, submit feedback and complaints, or report incidents.
-They are also a platform used by IOM TRC management and other partner agencies to communicate and share information and updates with the TRC populations.
-IOM screens a video containing house rules, service schedules and similar relevant information on the public TV displays in TRCs in USC.
+IOM also established and has been running info-desks in the Sedra, Bira, Borići, Miral, and Ušivak TRCs.
+Those are points where the centre populations can access information about available assistance and protection services within and outside of the TRCs and ask questions, submit feedback and complaints, or report incidents.
+There is also a platform used by IOM TRC management and other partner agencies used to communicate and share information and updates with the TRC populations.
+IOM has been screening a video containing house rules, service schedules and similar relevant information on the public TV displays in TRCs in USC.